What is the respiratory system

-Your respiratory system consists of the:
+Your respiratory system is made up of your:

 - trachea (windpipe)

 You breathe in by contracting your diaphragm, a flat muscle at the base of your chest.
 This causes the chest to expand, drawing air in.

+Respiratory conditions affect your airways and lungs.
 They can be short term (acute) or long-lasting (chronic).
-Symptoms may include:

 - chest pain

-- coughing up mucus or phlegm.
+- coughing up mucus or phlegm, or blood

 To keep your respiratory system (and especially your lungs) healthy: